legal resources necessary to hold negligent facilities accountable.

 Our team of skilled elder resident injury attorneys can assist your family and successfully resolve your case for financial recompense against all parties including the facility, doctors, nurses, and staff members that caused your loved ones harm.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.

-Our law firm provides every client with a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client with a “No Win/No-Fee” Guarantee.
 This guarantee ensures that your family will owe us nothing if we are unable to obtain compensation on your behalf.
 Our team of lawyers can begin working on your behalf today to make sure you are adequately compensated for your damages.
 All the information you share with our law offices will remain confidential.